kevin1kevin1k/fader-networks-pytorch/README.md

-# FaderNet : Implementation & Study
+# FaderNet: Implementation & Study
-Alex Liu & Kevin Li, from NTU CSIE
+Alex Liu & Kevin Li, NTU CSIE

 ---
 ## Desciprtion

-This is our final project repository of the course ADLxMLDS 2017, Fall.
+This is our final project repository of the course ADLxMLDS, 2017 Fall.

 ![](fig/fig_2.jpg)

 In this project, we implement [FaderNet](https://arxiv.org/pdf/1706.00409.pdf) (NIPS 2017) and do capacity/reproducbility/ablation study.
-Our results can be find in the [poster](fig/post.pdf).
+Our results can be found in the [poster](fig/poster.pdf).

-We've noticed that FaceBook had released [the offical github for FaderNet](https://github.com/facebookresearch/FaderNetworks).
+We've noticed that Facebook had released [the offical github for FaderNet](https://github.com/facebookresearch/FaderNetworks).
 Since we've started the project slightly earlier than it's release, **ONLY in the part of testing FaderNet on unseen data (out of CelebA) had we used the model & modified the testing code FaceBook released.
-For all the remaining parts including training & experiments, we're using our own production.**
+For all the remaining parts including training & experiments, we're using our own implementation.**

 The paper also specified their strategy on model selection, which we are not capable to reproduce due to resource limitaion.
-With our own model, we obtain a slightly worse result comparing to the paper due to the limitation of computing power and time we have.
+With our own model, we obtain a slightly worse result than the paper due to the limitation of computing power and time we have.

 ## Dependency & Requirement